Visual Studio Code with LaTeX - Follow-up

 Extensions

-There are a few extensions that I use in addition to the LaTeX Workshop extension in order to make writing complex documents easier to do within Visual Studio Code.
+There are a few extensions that I use in addition to the LaTeX Workshop extension to make writing complex documents easier to do within Visual Studio Code.

 Bookmarks